Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - NEW FEATURE (Matthias): Add the 2 studs snapping.
 - NEW FEATURE (Alban): Improve the usuability of the select path feature (through the menu items), now the path is selected between the last two selected objects, and the previous selection is not cleared.
 - NEW FEATURE (Alban): Simplify the Path selection with a shortcut key (Multi selection Key + Pan View Key) + click on the second part (instead of going through the contextual menu).
+- NEW FEATURE (Ludo): The export window now propose to export in multiple images, which extend indefinitely the export area at any scale.
 - NEW FEATURE (Alban): Add scrollbars on the map view (can be shown or hidden from the map context menu and the View menu)
 - BUGFIX (Alban): Fix a crash when saving in the library a group of parts without connection points.
 - BUGFIX (Alban): Fix a crash when duplicating parts very quickly with the ALT key (crash due to delay with the clipboard)